Yoast/duplicate-post/readme.txt

 1. Here you can copy the post you're editing to a new draft.
 2. By clicking on "Clone" the post is cloned immediately.
 "New draft" leads to the edit screen.
 3. The options page.
 4. The template tag manually added to Twenty Ten theme.
 Click on the "Copy to a new draft" link and you're redirected to the edit screen for a new draft copy of your post.
+5. The admin bar link.

 == Upgrade Notice ==